steve-py96/simple-commitlint/README.md

 ### husky

 Most likely you'll use this with [husky](https://github.com/typicode/husky).
-For that purpose setup husky and run `npx husky add .husky/commit-msg "npx --no-install simple-commitlint --git $1"` (pretty similar to the original [commitlint](https://github.com/conventional-changelog/commitlint/)).
+For that purpose setup husky and run `npx husky add .husky/commit-msg "npx --no-install simple-commitlint --git $1"` (pretty similar to the use of husky with the original [commitlint](https://github.com/conventional-changelog/commitlint/)).

 <br />